 For example, if you placed less than two trades in the prior calendar month, you will pay a flat fee of £8.
 If you up this to three trades, the fee is reduced to just £3.
 This makes IG one of the cheapest share dealing platforms in the UK space.
 If you’re looking to buy and sell international stocks, US companies come at a fee of $0.02 per share.
 You will, however, need to meet a minimum commission of $15 – so this option is only worthwhile if you are happy to invest larger amounts.

 Outside of the traditional stocks and shares department, IG also gives you access to leverage and short-selling.
 We should also note that IG is regulated on several fronts.
 On top of a fully-fledged FCA license, the broker is also regulated in Australia, Switzerland, the US, Japan, Singapore, and others.
 If you like the sound of IG, minimum deposits start at £250, which you can do via a debit/credit card or bank transfer.

-US shares free if more than 3 trades made in previous month, £10 if 2 or less trades
+US shares free if more than 3 trades made in the previous month, £10 if 2 or fewer trades

-All other shares 0.1% with minimum of EUR 10
+All other shares 0.1% with a minimum of EUR 10

 - Trusted UK broker with a long-standing reputation

 - US stocks have a $15 minimum commission